Help is on the way!

 Taking an active role in your mental health care is one of the most powerful things you can do.
 It means understanding your benefits, speaking up when you need support, and knowing where to turn if you run into obstacles.
 Advocating for yourself ensures you receive the quality care you deserve.
 It can feel like a lot to manage, but you don’t have to do it alone.
 By learning about your rights and the resources available, you can feel more confident and in control of your well-being.
 Here are a few practical steps you can take to champion your mental health needs within the Medicare system.

-Know Your Rights as a Medicare Beneficiary
+Understand Your Rights as a Beneficiary

 As a Medicare recipient, you have specific rights and protections to ensure you get the care you need.
 Familiarizing yourself with these can help you feel more confident in your healthcare journey.
 If you feel confused or believe your rights have been violated, resources are available.
 The Medicare Beneficiary Ombudsman can assist with complaints and information requests, making sure you understand your benefits and how to resolve concerns.
 Knowing your rights and protections is the first step toward effective self-advocacy.